commandprompt/pg_maint/README.md

 ## Report logic
 1. Get database conflicts, deadlocks, and temp_files.
 2. Unused indexes are identified where there are less than 20 index scans and thee size of the table is > 100 MB.
-3. Bloated tables/indexes are identified where at least 20% of the table/index is bloated or the wasted bytes is > 1GB.
+3. Bloated tables/indexes are identified where at least 20% of the table/index is bloated or the wasted bytes is > 10 GB.
 4. See if archiving is getting behind by more than 1000 WAL files.
 5. Contrast PG memory configuration to recommended ones
 6. Identify orphaned large objects.